-Section 1 - 'A Culture of Excellence' Section 2 - Aims and Objectives Section 3 - Identifying Special Educational Needs Section 4 - A Graduated Approach to SEN Support Section 5 - Managing Students' Needs on the SEN Register Section 6 - Criteria for Exiting the SEN Register Section 7 - Supporting Students and Families Section 8 - Supporting Students at School with Medical Conditions Section 9 - Monitoring and Evaluation of SEND Section 10 - Training and Resources Section 11 - Roles and Responsibilities Section 12 - Storing and Managing Information Section 13 - Reviewing the Policy Section 14 - Accessibility Section 15 - Dealing with Complaints Section 16 - Bullying Section 17 - Appendices

-1. 'A CULTURE OF EXCELLENCE'
+Section 1 - 'Be Your Best Self'

+Section 2 - Aims and Objectives

+Section 3 - Identifying Special Educational Needs

+Section 4 - A Graduated Approach to SEN Support

+Section 5 - Managing Students' Needs on the SEN Register

+Section 6 - Criteria for Exiting the SEN Register

+Section 7 - Supporting Students and Families

+Section 8 - Supporting Students at School with Medical Conditions

+Section 9 - Monitoring and Evaluation of SEND

+Section 10 - Training and Resources

+Section 11 - Roles and Responsibilities

+Section 12 - Storing and Managing Information

+Section 13 - Reviewing the Policy

+Section 14 - Accessibility

+Section 15 - Dealing with Complaints

+Section 16 - Bullying

+Section 17 - Appendices

+1. OUR VISION AND VALUES

+At the heart of Tadcaster Grammar School's 'Vision and Values' is our commitment to ensure the 'best support for each student', offering them the 'right curriculum experience' and ensuring the highest expectations, with no limitations'.
+Indeed, we promote the following core values for our students:

+Tadcaster Grammar School

-At the heart of Tadcaster Grammar School's 'Vision and Values' is a commitment to improve the lives of all students by helping them to become keen learners who aspire to achieve their best and are passionate about education, seeing learning as an exciting journey that they will continue throughout their life.
+We strive to inspire our students to achieve their best; to develop bounce-back ability, to champion themselves and each other, whilst seeing learning as an exciting journey that they will continue throughout their life.

 Tadcaster Grammar School is proud of its highly inclusive ethos and commitment to offer, with the compatible use of resources, an inclusive curriculum to ensure every student, irrespective of need, receives the best education and has high aspirations for their own future.
-Tadcaster Grammar School has been recognised for its 'total commitment to being a truly inclusive school' (Ofsted 2012) and for students with SEND, this is achieved through personalisation rather than normalisation; a relentless endeavour to challenge and remove barriers to learning whenever possible in a mainstream provision
+Tadcaster Grammar School has been recognised as an attachment and trauma-informed school, winning the secondary category in the national Attachment Research Community Awards (Nov 2022) as well as 'an ambitious curriculum for all pupils.
+This includes disadvantaged pupils and those with special educational needs and/or disabilities (SEND)' (Ofsted, October 2022) which is achieved through personalisation rather than normalisation; a relentless endeavour to challenge and remove barriers to learning whenever possible in a mainstream provision.